EjobeTea/Network-Tic-Tac-Toe/README.md

 This lab consists of a UDP protocol to implement a client and server system for gameplay.

-Arbitrary monitor ports between two raspberry pis consisted of port 4096 for the server and port 4097 for the client.
+Arbitrary monitor ports between two raspberry pis consists of port 4096 for the server and port 4097 for the client.

 ## How to compile and run ##
 | Command            | Explanation